Annotation Lab is now the NLP Lab – the Free No-Code AI by John Snow Labs

 NLP DL model training usually requires an important amount of high-quality training data, which is usually not easy to obtain and involves manual annotation or, in the best of cases, manual annotation review.

 To make things easier and to speed up the annotation process John Snow Labs offers a FREE Annotation Lab – a tool for human-in-the-loop annotation for all types of documents (text, image, PDF, video, audio), which supports a wide range of annotation tasks: classification, NER, relation extraction, assertion status detection, and summarization.
+If you work with pdf and other image types, try also image annotation tool from John Snow Labs.

 In this blog post, I will illustrate how Annotation Lab can be used to prepare training data for a Food detection NER DL model.